-- 1. Students will develop a critical understanding regarding history of work and theory of wages [test 1] - 2.
+- 1. Students will develop a critical understanding regarding history of work and theory of wages [minor 1] - 2.
 Ability to evaluate diverse rural and urban labour relations and the role of labour in mitigating shocks related to climate change.
-Students will also understand linkages between social constructs like gender and caste and labour [tests 2 and 3]. - 3.
+Students will also understand linkages between social constructs like gender and caste and labour [Term paper and presentation and 3]. - 3.
 Students will be able to assess the impacts of globalisation on labour.
-They will develope understanding of labour as social relations of production that will enable them to locate it in that perspective rather than locating labour simply as a factor of production [test 4].
+They will develop understanding of labour as social relations of production that will enable them to locate it in that perspective rather than locating labour simply as a factor of production [major exam].